bor0/gidti/manuscript/chapter4.md

 Q> What's the difference between `let` and `:let`?
 Q>
-Q> `let` is an extension to the usual lambda calculus syntax.
+Q> `let` is an extension of the lambda calculus syntax.
 The expression `let x = y in e` is equivalent to `(\x . e) y`.
 It is useful since it makes it easy to shorten a lambda expression by factoring out common subexpressions.
 Q>
 Q> `:let` is different in that it is just used to bind new names at the top level of an interactive Idris session.